 Social proof tends to increase when your brand is appreciated by the users/consumers.
 Your brand is not awesome when you say so.
 It is awesome when your customer or client says so.
 Social media has made it very easy for your customers to share their feedback instantly.
 Moreover, your potential customers check your social for the feedback provided by your present customers.
 This is called ‘social proof’.

 This term was coined by Robert Cialdini to describe a psychological and social phenomenon wherein people copy the actions of others in an attempt to undertake behavior in a given situation.
 In your case, your potential customers assume that your customers have better knowledge about your brand and product/service.
 Hence, they would trust their feedback and act accordingly.

 How does social proof work on social media?

-Many brands display their product reviews on their business Pages on social.
+Many brands display their product reviews on their business pages on social media.
 This is an excellent way of making a first impression.
-If you see good reviews on their Page, you’re more likely to check out their website and products.
+If you see good reviews on their page, you’re more likely to check out their website and products.

 What are other great ways to leverage social proof on social media?